 We’ll Show You How It’s Done

-CBD advertising in the E.U..
-Solutions at your finertips.
-Robust on-boarding… your dedicated Traffic Roots CBD Advertising expert will teach you everything you need to be successful using our technology.
-You’ll be a pro in no time.
+Robust on-boarding.
+Your dedicated Traffic Roots CBD Advertising expert will teach you everything you need to be successful using our technology.
+You’ll be a professional in no time.

-While advertising cannabis-derived products in the U.K. is a challenge, more and more CBD companies are pushing their brands into the public consciousness using various media channels.
+CBD advertising in Europe the U.K. is a challenge.
+More CBD companies are pushing their brands into the public consciousness using various media channels.

-Today’s most desirable mode of advertising is via digital platforms, though not necessarily for CBD products.
+Today’s most desirable mode of advertising is via digital platforms.
+Although, not necessarily for CBD products.
 Most of the best-known platforms do not allow cannabis-derived products to be advertised.
 Nevertheless, many companies make attempts, with mixed results.

-Trying to advertise CBD products on Google is particularly dicey as a company risks being blacklisted: If one’s ads are repeatedly pulled, the company is in jeopardy of being added to Google’s naughty list means their website banishes from searches.
+Trying to advertise CBD products on Google is particularly dicey as a company risks being blacklisted.
+If one’s ads are repeatedly pulled, the company is in jeopardy of being “blacklisted.
+Being added to Google’s naughty list means their website banishes from searches.
 A manual penalty can take tens of thousands of dollars to recover.

 Instagram, though owned by Facebook, seems to have a more relaxed attitude toward CBD.
-A number of influencers can be found advertising CBD products on the platform, and Ignite has made good use of CEO Dan Bilzerian’s 30 million followers to promote its range of CBD offerings effectively.
+A number of influencers can be found advertising CBD products on the platform.
+For example, Ignite has made good use of CEO Dan Bilzerian’s 30 million followers to promote its range of CBD offerings effectively.

 In January of 2019, the World Health Organization (WHO) formally recommended the rescheduling of cannabis and cannabis resin within the 1961 Convention on Narcotic Drugs, which currently sets global standards for drug policy.
 The recommendation was addressed to United Nations (UN) Secretary-General António Guterres – former Prime Minister of Portugal who was in office when universal drug decriminalization took place in the country – and suggested cannabis be formally rescheduled under international drug treaties in the following important ways: